dxw/wordpress-template/README.md

 Click "Use this template" to start a new Github repo based on this template, or use `whippet generate app` to generate a repo locally.

-Search for `TODO` in this README, and follow those instructions to update it for your new repo, and then delete those instructions.
+Search for `TODO` in this README, and across this repo, and follow those instructions to update it for your new repo, and then delete those instructions.

 TODO: Remove the above sections from the README